Accepting new patients

 About me

-Dr. Evers is originally from Portland and grew up enjoying the outdoors the state has to offer.
-He studied economics and biochemistry at Berkeley before working in finance for Intel in Hillsboro after which he attended medical school at UCLA, graduating in 2012.
+Dr. Evers is originally from Portland.
+He studied economics and biochemistry at Berkeley then attended medical school at UCLA, graduating in 2012.
 He trained in Pediatrics at Seattle Children’s Hospital prior to working as a pediatric Hospitalist in Seattle caring for sick newborns and children.
-He then trained in Pediatric Cardiology at Cincinnati Children’s Hospital and completed a final year of advanced training in pediatric pulmonary hypertension prior to accepting a faculty position at OHSU in 2020.
+He then trained in Pediatric Cardiology at Cincinnati Children’s Hospital and completed a final year of advanced training in pediatric pulmonary hypertension prior to joining OHSU in 2020.
+He cares for children with a variety of cardiac conditions, specializing in the care of children with pulmonary hypertension and cardiomyopathy/heart failure.

 Education and training